osequi/new-component/README.md

 ### Modify & test locally

-You can easily fork this repo, modify, test, and publish on npm.
+You can easily fork this repository, modify, test and publish on npm.

 NOTE: Always start with changing the version number in `package.json` !!